AronCao49/MoPA/mopa/data/DATA_PREPARE.md

 ```

 ## 2. NuScenes
 Similar to A2D2, our preprocessing on NuScenes is the same as [xMUDA](https://github.com/valeoai/xmuda), except that we add additional ground extraction for VGI.
-After downloading the NuScenes dataset from their [website](https://www.nuscenes.org/nuscenes) and decompressing the downloaded data, create a soft link ```ln -sfn /path/to/raw/nuscenes mopa/datasets/nuscenes```, and then run the following command:
+After download the NuScenes dataset from their [website](https://www.nuscenes.org/nuscenes), create a soft link ```ln -sfn /path/to/raw/nuscenes mopa/datasets/nuscenes```, and then run the following command:
 ```bash
 $ python mopa/data/nuscenes/preprocess.py
 ```